SelrahcD/selrahcd.github.io/_posts/2016-11-26-ask-about-the-freelance.md

 Freelances have two really interesting properties:

-* The can work for several companies/groups at the same time.
+* They can work for several companies/groups at the same time.
 * It's easy to think they'll leave.

 This two properties open for really insightful discussions: